1 Introducing SpaDES with a dummy ecological model

 The example below is so minimal that it is unlikely to show the full benefits of using SpaDES - the same could be accomplished with a fairly short script.
 However, it introduces the different parts of a module and how to link modules.

-Chapter 2 goes a step further and uses real datasets to project species presences across a landscape in Canada.
-In Chapter 2, we introduce SpaDES features that we most commonly use in our work (e.g., caching and spatial data processing) and provide some coding best practices that we use ourselves (e.g., code assertions).
+Chapter 2 goes a step further and uses real datasets to project a tree species distribution across a landscape in Canada.
+In Chapter 2, we also introduce SpaDES features that we most commonly use in our work (e.g., caching and spatial data processing) and talk about coding best practices (e.g., code assertions).

 1.1.1 Setup

-This is what you’d normally do… Install all the packages in some way that you probably didn’t record in your scripts and then start your script with loading the packages:
+This is what you’d normally do… Install all the packages in some way that you probably didn’t write in your scripts and then start your script with loading the packages:

 Code